-The course includes assessed teaching practice, observation of experienced teachers in the classroom and the completion of written assignments which focus on language learners, skills, language awareness and teaching.
+The course includes assessed teaching practice, observation of experienced teachers in the classroom and the completion of written assignments that focus on language learners, language awareness and teaching skills.
 You will receive training and support from fully qualified and experienced ELT professionals.
 You will also have access to library resources including professional books, publications, multimedia titles and Internet access.

 Assessment on the course is continuous and integrated, taking into account teaching skills, the written assignments and professionalism, with each assessed component contributing to the overall grade.
 Trainees are given feedback by the tutors on their teaching and have at least two tutorials during the course at which they discuss their progress.
 All tutors working on the course discuss each trainee's progress before deciding on the final grade.